aidanScharni/LinxTermC/README.md

 # LinxTermC
 A C-based Linux terminal emulation project.
+The shell creates child processes to execute commands, supports internal commands like changing directories and listing contents, handles I/O redirection, background execution, and displays the current directory in the prompt.
+It provides hands-on experience with process management, executing programs, and basic shell functionality.

 # What I learned
 - Experience with process creation, management, and communication between **parent and child processes**.